About Edapt Education

-Edapt is a platform that provides users with student insights to transform schools.
+Edapt Education provides users with student insights to transform schools.
 It offers student analytics, reports, and assessments in a single place.
 The company's real-time student and classroom profiles show performance, work habits, and attendance statistics to build a holistic picture of a student's status.
-Edapt is based in Melbourne, Victoria.
+It was founded in 2019 and is based in Melbourne, Australia.

 Jan 12, 2021